scottie-l/reading-notes/reading-notes-301/class-02.md

 componentDidUpdate() Method is useful for performing network requests after change has occurred.

-componentWillUnmount() Method allows you to clean up DOM and netwrok requests/subscriptions.
+componentWillUnmount() Method allows you to clean up DOM and network requests/subscriptions.

 UNSAFE Lifecycle Events: React 17 these will no longer be able to be used without the UNSAFE tag in front of them.